Fred Mann (footballer)

 Fred Mann (25 October 1878 – 22 February 1970) was an Australian rules footballer who played with Essendon in the Victorian Football League (VFL).

-Mann, recruited from Leopold but born in England, played his first VFL game in 1901.
-In his first season, he was a member of Essendon's premiership team and played in their Grand Final loss a year later, in 1902.
+Mann, recruited from Melbourne Junior Football Association club Leopold but born in England, made his VFL debut in 1901.
+In his first season, he was a member of Essendon's premiership team and played in their 1902 VFL Grand Final loss.

-A defender, he spent the rest of the decade in the West Australian Football League, first at East Fremantle for a season in 1904 and then at South Fremantle for a longer stint which saw him play 77 games.
+A defender, Mann spent the rest of the decade in the West Australian Football League, first at East Fremantle for a season in 1904 and then at South Fremantle for a longer stint which saw him play 77 games.

 Ken Mann, his grandson, as well as Peter Mann, his great-grandson, played in the VFL/AFL.